sowmyarajesh/watch_folder/README.md

 ## Example dataset

 The sample dataset for this can be downloaded from the kaggle.
+For this project, I used the brain tumor dataset from kaggle.